 An R-rated documentary film titled Inside Deep Throat (2005) examined the film's production history and impact on American culture, including interviews with both the director and male star Harry Reems.

 Another dramatic production, titled Lovelace (2013), portrayed the dual perspectives that adult star and sexual freedom icon Linda Lovelace (played by 27 year old Amanda Seyfried) (later known as Linda Marchiano) brought to the film.
 Depending on the time period of her life, she either embraced the porn film - or rallied against it and became an activist leader in the anti-pornography movement.

 Wes Craven transformed Ingmar Bergman's The Virgin Spring, a fable about rape, revenge and redemption, into a crude, taboo-breaking shocker.

-This ugly scene was intercut with views of 'surprise party' preparations for Mari by her parents (Gaylord St. James and Cynthia Carr).
+This ugly scene was intercut with views of 'surprise party' preparations for Mari by her parents John and Estelle Collingwood (Gaylord St. James and Cynthia Carr).
 Ironically, in a later scene, the escaped convicts took refuge in the home of the upscale small-town parents, the hospitable Collingwoods - where there was animalistic payback revenge/slaughter of the gang.

-In a grotesque sequence, the father chipped teeth out with a chisel and pursued with a chainsaw, while the mother fellated gang member "Weasel" (who had his hands tied behind his back).
+In grotesque sequences of ultra-violent revenge, the father semi-electrocuted Krug, chipped out his teeth out with a chisel (in a dream sequence) and pursued him with a chainsaw, while the mother fellated gang member "Weasel" (who had his hands tied behind his back).
 After he boasted: "I can come five or six times if you want me to," she then viciously bit off and dismembered his penis as he was climaxing.
-She slashed another one's throat with a razor.
+She also slashed Sadie's throat with a razor in the pool.